I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 That awareness changed everything.

 I became more intentional about how I used technology.
 I started monitoring my screen use and the length of time I spent on devices.
 I set phone-free times in the morning and evening.
 I kept social media off my phone except when I needed it for work.
-I replaced mindless scrolling with actual hobbies—walking, reading, writing things that no one would ever “like” or comment on.
+I replaced mindless scrolling with actual hobbies—walking, reading, writing things that no one would ever “like” or comment on, and experimenting with a personalized weekly digital detox ritual.
 Spending time with family and pursuing interests like these contributed greatly to my recovery.

 My attention span isn’t perfect, and I can still be easily distracted or experience a short attention span at times.
 But it’s no longer broken.
 It’s like a garden that got wildly overgrown with weeds, but now has paths cleared and flowers starting to bloom again.